quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Glossary.rst

     Open World
-        In QLabs, an open world is a virtual world or map where the user can move freely and create and place objects according to their whim.
+        In QLabs, an open world is a virtual world or map where the user can move freely and create and place objects to create custom scenarios.
 There are several different Open Worlds available in QLabs for different types of products.
 Please `contact <https://www.quanser.com/contact/>`__ a Quanser representative to find out more.

     Actor
-        In QLabs, an actor is any object that can be placed in the Open Worlds such as a camera, person, QCar, road signage, etc. Each actor class has different capabilties.
+        In QLabs, an actor is any object that can be placed in the Open Worlds such as a camera, person, QCar, road signage, etc. Each actor class has different capabilities.
         For a full list of actors, see the :ref:`Python Actors Reference` for more details in controlling these actors in Python.